Caring for Kids & Parents: A Sandwich Generation Survival Guide

 Take Care of Your Health

-Try to find ways to incorporate healthy habits into your family routine.
-Family walks after dinner or dance parties in the living room count as exercise too!
+And it doesn’t have to be just you — maybe there are ways to incorporate healthy habits into your family routine.
+For instance, family walks after dinner or dance parties in the living room can get everyone involved.

 Find the Humor